top of page

 Course Dates: 3 weeks or 4 weeks in July

-Brown Pre College Online's course, "Debating Democracy: Threats and Prospects," offers a dynamic and thought-provoking exploration of one of the most critical issues of our time – the state of democracy.
+Brown Pre College Online's course, "Debating Democracy: Threats and Prospects," offers an exploration of one of the most critical issues of our time—the state of democracy.
 Aimed at high school students, this program delves into the challenges and opportunities faced by democratic systems around the world.
-Participants engage in robust discussions, analyze case studies, and examine the complexities of contemporary political systems, addressing issues such as populism, polarization, civic engagement, and the role of technology in shaping political landscapes.
-The course not only equips students with a deeper understanding of democracy but also hones their critical thinking, debate, and communication skills.
-It's an ideal opportunity for young minds to grapple with real-world issues and explore the future of democratic governance.
+You will engage in discussions, analyze case studies, and examine the complexities of contemporary political systems.
+The course addresses issues such as populism, polarization, civic engagement, and the role of technology in shaping political landscapes.
+The course not only gives you a deeper understanding of democracy but also hones your critical thinking, debate, and communication skills.

 Application Deadline: January